liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/15-add-offline-mode-android.markdown

 In Add Bookmark Screenlet, for example, a bookmark's URL makes a good cache key.
-To support offline mode, the `onUserAction` method in `AddBookmarkScreenlet` creates a new `BookmarkEvent` instance with a bookmark's data, and then uses the `setCacheKey` method to set the bookmark's URL as the event's cache key.
+To support offline mode, the `onUserAction` method in `AddBookmarkScreenlet` creates a new `BookmarkEvent` instance with a bookmark's data and then uses the `setCacheKey` method to set the bookmark's URL as the event's cache key.
 The Interactor's start method takes this event as its argument: